-Such an increase in demand means that it’s an accepting job environment for you to send out your applications!
+Such an increase in demand means that it is an accepting job environment for you to send out your applications!

 Data Engineer vs Data Scientist: Educational Background

-Data engineers also come from computer science backgrounds, but they usually come from a background in computer science engineering.
+Data engineers also come from other backgrounds, but they usually come with a degree in computer science engineering.

 If you want to shift careers or are hesitant to commit to a degree, you can take certifications in data science and data engineering.
 As long as you build your skill, recruiters will be obliged to recruit you.

-For more details, you can check our detailed blog on How to Become a Data Scientist for guidance on how you can prepare for this career!
+For more details, you can check out How to Become a Data Scientist for guidance on how you can prepare for this career!